DaveTheMonitor/TMModTutorial/README.md

 ![Build Output](Images/BuildOutput.png)

 **NOTE:** There may be some build warnings about the build configuration.
-If there are, change the target architecture to x64 using the Configuration Manager, as that's what Total Miner targets.
+If there are, you can remove them by change the target architecture to x64 using the Configuration Manager, as that's what Total Miner targets.
+Doing so will change the output directory from `bin/Debug/net7-0` to `bin/x64/Debug/net7-0`

 Open the build output folder.
 Right-click the project -> "Open Folder in File Explorer," and go to `bin/Debug/net7.0` to find your built project.
 In this folder should be a file with the named `{ProjectName}.dll`.
 Copy that to your mod folder.